-If on particularly busy days the land hits capacity, Disney has implemented a virtual queue Boarding Pass system so you can enjoy the rest of Disneyland Park while you wait for your chance to enter.
+So far it has only been used on the first fully open-to-the-public days in both CA and FL, but Disney has created a virtual queue Boarding Pass system so you can enjoy the rest of Disneyland Park or Hollywood Studios Park while you wait for your chance to enter rather than waiting in a queue to enter.
 We have all the details on that in an article here.

 Will I need to wait in a line just to get into Galaxy’s Edge?
 I’ve heard they are doing a virtual queue?

 Disney did develop a virtual queue “Boarding Pass” system that was used on June 24th at Disneyland and may still be be use